JuliaPy/PyCall.jl/README.md

     @pyimport numpy.random as nr
     nr.rand(3,4)

-Multidimensional arrays rely on the NumPy array interface for conversions between Python and Julia.
+Multidimensional arrays exploit the NumPy array interface for conversions between Python and Julia.
 By default, they are passed from Julia to Python without making a copy, but from Python to Julia a copy is made; no-copy conversion of Python to Julia arrays can be achieved